Gruntrexpewrus/FromQCtoQML/README.md

 # From Quantum Computing to Quantum Machine Learning
-Official repository for everything presented in Leonardo Placidi Data Science Master's Thesis - October 2021
+Official repository for everything presented in Leonardo Placidi Data Science Master's Thesis - October 2021 I am a Qiskit Advocate and IBM Certified Quantum Developer.
 <br>
 It is acknowledged the material available on <a href="https://qiskit.org/" target="_blank">Qiskit</a> and <a href="https://pennylane.ai/" target="_blank">PennyLane</a>.
 Some codes, for their simplicity or for the common methods implemented, are based on the above resources quoted or are developed after studying the official implementations. <br>